|

 ambulatory limbs.

-permit even traders in their territory, and the Historians
+permit even traders in their territory, and the living Historians

 themselves rarely venture outside their own borders.
 Instead,